GREEB/fh5-c/bin/README.md

 ![](https://i.imgur.com/cy7JrfA.png)

 ## Clean SVG
-I dont really know why this is needed maybe its not :D Open SVG in Inkscape -> Copy all elements of the svg Create new file in Inkscape -> Paste and group all in one group  (ctrl+shift+d opens settings to change project size)
+I don't really know why this is needed maybe its not :D Open SVG in Inkscape -> Copy all elements of the svg Create new file in Inkscape -> Paste and group all in one group  (ctrl+shift+d opens settings to change project size)
 ![](https://i.imgur.com/Hiai72Z.png)